Xeragus/user-management-task/README.md

 # PHP Test Project

+### The priorities
+1. Having robust security against common vulnerabilities: XSS, CSRF, SQLi
+2. Having great UI/UX: Live search, smooth SPA-like experience

+### The trade-oofs
+1. In the code there are few comments of places where code could have been extracted to a partial, or DRY-ied up.
+All those places are noted, and can be polished to perfection easily.
+Since I didn't want to spend more than 4 hours, I didn't do it now.
+2. It would be great improvement on UI/UX if the mobile phone field allowed user to choose the extension number by selecting their country's flag.
+Not done in this iteration.
+3. Code in general could be structured much better, can be cleaner, with early exists and all, broken up in more files, but for me it was important to really only spend hours.
+4. No tests are added.
+I've prioritized having robust security and great UI/UX.

 ### Description
 At Better Stack, we don’t just ship features—we craft great products.
 This assignment is about more than just checking off tasks; it’s your opportunity to show us how you think, how you build, and how you care about user experience.